 Paul had a hand in the beginnings of Godfather’s Pizza in Nebraska years ago (he still has the top-secret recipes for the crust and sauce).
 Together with Peggy, they opened a Waldo’s Pizza in St. Cloud, where I remember eating decades ago.
 From St. Cloud they moved to Denver where Paul stayed active in the foodservice industry.
 Nowadays they serve top-notch handmade pizza to a loyal fan base.
 I can attest to that, as our family had both the “Pork-A-Licious” and the “Barn” for our first meal at the Local.
-We were camping over 20 miles away at Frontenac State Park at the time and it was more than worth the drive.
+We were camping over 20 miles away at Frontenac State Park at the time and it was more than worth the hike.

 The restaurant is housed in a historic building that once serviced the stage coach business; horses used to be tied up where the main dining room is now.
 There are more tables in an adjacent room and patio seating outside.
 And an assortment of ice cream flavors awaits the diner who doesn’t actually gorge himself on the pizza (like I did).